nychealth/EH-dataportal/README.md

 ## Development

-- On your local, the server with `hugo serve --environment local`
+- On your local, start the server with `hugo serve --environment local`
 - Develop on branches labelled hotfix-, content-, or feature-.
-- When merging branches into main, run a new build on main to /docs.
+- After merging branches into main, run a new build on main to /docs.

 ## Architecture